Publications of Thomas Colcombet

 problem the stochastic setting, where the agent is represented by a Markov

 decision process.
-In this paper, we show that the stochastic control problem
+In this paper, we show that the stochastic control problem is

-the max-flow min-cut theorem, and of the theory of regular cost functions.
+max-flow min-cut theorem, and of the theory of regular cost functions.

 2019